MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/enroll-a-windows-10-device-automatically-using-group-policy.md

 5. Copy PolicyDefinitions folder to **\\SYSVOL\contoso.com\policies\PolicyDefinitions**.

-   If this folder does not exist, then be aware that you will be switching to a [central policy store](/troubleshoot/windows-client/group-policy/create-and-manage-central-store) for your entire domain.
+   If this folder doesn't exist, then you'll be switching to a [central policy store](/troubleshoot/windows-client/group-policy/create-and-manage-central-store) for your entire domain.

 6. Wait for the SYSVOL DFSR replication to be completed for the policy to be available.